 All federal grant operations of the Southeast Louisiana Flood Protection Authority - East ("the Authority) are included in the scope of the single audit.
-The programs which were major programs and were selected for specific testing was:
+The program which was a major program and was selected for specific testing was:

-Airport Improvement Program (CFDA No. 20.106) Disaster Grants - Public Assistance (Presidentially Declared) (CFDA No. 97.036)
+Disaster Grants - Public Assistance (Presidentially Declared) (AL No. 97.036)